gaxar77/Noria/readme.md

-Untitled Application
+Noria
 ===

-This will be my own implementation of something like Windows Explorer.
+This is a file manager application, having only the most basic features, and even many of them not yet implemented, which I intend to grow into a large application like the Windows File Explorer.